danielbodunov/DungeonSim/docs/TODO/t002-Dungeon-Entrance.md

 - The initial `Narrow_Straight_I` validation tile can host the entrance implementation.
 - The build palette can place one entrance on a compatible socket and reject incompatible cells or a second entrance.
 - The placed entrance can be removed and survives a save/load round trip.
+- An entrance-less dungeon displays the entrance prop at its default NPC spawn, and a manually placed entrance replaces that fallback.
 - Future tile prefabs could host an entrance without changing NPC traversal architecture.
 - Existing unrelated generation and NPC traversal behavior remains unchanged.